shakiXBT/mcc-website/_posts/2022-01-04-community.md

 author: shaki
 ---

-**Community**

 The glue that holds a project together is its community.
 Memes, community projects and die-hard believers are all good signs of a strong community.

 This is especially important for projects that have “no intrinsic value” and are mostly fueled about speculation, like NFT pfp collections or meme coins.
 Having a strong community is a value of itself, and it also means a big percentage of the supply is basically locked forever, held by people that will never sell.